marcesher/learn/go/getting-started.md

 1. What simple hacks are people using to auto-build go, such that you can effectively use it as a scripting language?

+  - seems like `go run my_file.go` gets it done

 1. Does go have something like list comprehensions?
 Kickass operators ala groovy? (http://groovy.codehaus.org/Operators)

+  - haha.
+After reading the FAQ, the message on that is loud and clear.
+FU.
+Sugar is not this language's deal.

 1. For channels, how do you deal with errors?